flatcar-archive/flatcar-docs/os/booting-with-libvirt.md

 You can direct questions to the [IRC channel][irc] or [mailing list][coreos-dev].

-## Download the CoreOS Container Linux image
+## Download the Flatcar Linux image

 In this guide, the example virtual machine we are creating is called container-linux1 and all files are stored in `/var/lib/libvirt/images/container-linux`.
 This is not a requirement — feel free